A formula for the cohomology and $K$-class of a regular Hessenberg variety: Comparing the group to the flag variety

-Knutson and Miller proved that the multidegree (respectively $K$-polynomial) of a closed $B$-invariant subscheme $\overline{Y} \subseteq M_n$ represents the cohomology class (respectively $K$-theory class) in the flag variety of $\pi(\overline{Y} \cap G)$.
+Let $Y\subseteq G/B$ be a closed subscheme, and $\overline{Y}\subseteq M_n$ a subscheme such that $\overline{Y}\cap G=\pi^{-1}(Y)$.
+Knutson and Miller proved that the multidegree (respectively $K$-polynomial) of the coordinate ring of $\overline{Y}$ represents the class of $Y$ in the cohomology (respectively $K$-theory) of the flag variety of $Y$.
 The following is essentially their proof~\cite[Cor.
 2.3.1]{KM05}.
 We added the last paragraph explicitly identifying each variable $x_j$ in the $K$-polynomial with the class of the $j^{th}$ tautological line bundle $\mathcal{L}_j$ on $G/B$ or in the multidegree with the (first) Chern class $c_1$ of its dual.